-Whether you're out to lease or buy, your primary goal is to negotiate the lowest possible price.
+Whether you're looking to lease or buy, your primary goal is to negotiate the lowest possible price .
 And to get the best deal, you must drive a hard bargain and be willing to shop till the price drops.
+Here are some tips on how to get the most bang for your buck:

 Set a Target Price